-Australia spy chief warns of 'unprecedented' foreign espionage threat
+Australia spy chief warns of "unprecedented" foreign espionage threat

 “It is higher now, than it was at the height of the Cold War.”

-Burgess did not identify the countries infiltrating Australia, a staunch ally of the United States.
-ASIO is Australia’s domestic intelligence agency.
+Burgess did not identify the countries infiltrating Australia, a staunch ally of the United States, though analysts said it was a thinly veiled outing of China.

+“It’s very reasonable to assume that China was the country in question,” said Rory Medcalf, head of the National Security College, Australian National University.

 Reuters reported in September that Australia’s intelligence agencies concluded China was responsible for a cyber-attack on the Australian parliament and three largest political parties just months before a general election in May 2019.